WayneDW/WayneDW.github.io/_posts/2021-11-01-Hamiltonian.md

 ---
 title: 'Hamiltonian Monte Caro'
-subtitle: An elegant sampler that utilizes Hamiltonian dynamics to propose new states in a Markov chain Monte Carlo simulation.
+subtitle: An elegant sampler that utilizes Hamiltonian dynamics to propose new states in simulations.
 date: 2021-11-01
 permalink: /posts/Hamiltonian/
 keywords: